 FAQs

-What steaks are similar to a flank steak?
-The most similar cuts would probably be a skirt steak or flat iron.
-Other somewhat comparable cuts would be tri tip steak or top round.
+The most similar cuts would probably be a skirt steak or flat iron steak.
+Other somewhat comparable cuts would be tri tip steak or top round steak.
 Basically, any of the cuts that benefit from a nice marinade are good substitutes.

 Storing and reheating